STUDENT ART BUYING PROGRAM

 - Gain the opportunity to receive a FREE permanent work of art for your school.

 - Are given a budget to work with.
 Teams of students then work together to select and purchase art for installation in their school.
-At least one work of art will be donated to the Saint Louis Art Fair’s travelling Public Art Collection, which displays in area schools, hospitals, and community centers.
+At least one work of art will be donated to the Saint Louis Art Fair’s traveling Public Art Collection, which displays in area schools, hospitals, and community centers.
 Artwork is labeled as purchased by the students (e.g., “Selected by Students of School Name), providing a lasting monument of your school’s participation and sense of community.

 - Receive an in-class study guide from Cultural Festivals with curriculum and exercises to help students understand and appreciate art as more than just personal taste, but as it influences and represents culture and as a business.
 Students gain transferrable skills including basic budgeting, teamwork and negotiation to public speaking.